 In these cases, a PR reporting on behalf of the estate would create a Property Account in their own name using their own credentials.
 Once logged into their account, they will be able to submit a CGT Return on behalf of the estate, by providing personal details for the deceased which could (but does not have to) include the deceased’s UTR.

 When the estate then makes a payment of the balance of CGT and Income tax for the administration through the informal procedures, the PRs will need to quote any reference numbers relating to the earlier CGT payment to enable HMRC to link both payments together.
 This may include the PRs Property Account, although care will be needed if the PR has also reported gains made in their own name.

-Again, how this process works when an agent is acting for the estate and doing the reporting on behalf of the estate it will be necessary to report on a paper return.
+When an agent is acting for the estate and doing the reporting on behalf of the estate it will be necessary to report on a paper return.

 Finalising the estate’s affairs

 As a final comment, in their August 2020 Trust and Estates newsletter HMRC note that if the estate opts to finalise its wider tax affairs (i.e. files a self-assessment return or makes a report under the informal procedures which includes the CGT on the property disposal) within 30 days of completion of the property sale, then there is no need to report via the Property Account at all.
 This will potentially be of benefit in those cases when the property sale occurs just before the estate administration is completed.

 Non-resident individuals have had reporting requirements (whether or not CGT is at stake) since April 2015 for disposals of UK residential properties.
 Their obligations were expanded in April 2019 to cover direct and indirect disposals of all UK land.
 On 6 April 2020, the reporting route for non-residents was also moved to the UK Property Reporting Service.

 The process for non-residents generally follows that for residents.
 The primary issue for non-residents is establishing their identity in order to create a Government Gateway account.